nanoxd/mega_projects_rb/README.md

 Some details:

 * I will use Ruby to solve these.
 Why?
-Because I want to learn the language quickly.
+Because I want to learn the language better.
 * I have no interest in making games, so I'm excluding those from the list below.
 * The projects will not be made in the order posted.
 * I may not be able to complete all of them.